flancian/garden/agora pkg chapter.md

 This section describes a [[protocol]] for publicly defining sets of [[conventions]] and [[intents]] that can be said to define an Agora.
 An Agora is a public space that defines itself as such and follows an explicit variation of the Agora Protocol.

+The author proposes we use an Agora to define and extend Agora Protocol as a project in the [[commons]].

 In text format, Agora Protocol is a series of typographical conventions that allow users to link and annotate resources regardless of the medium.
 Annotating here stands for encoding metadata and personal meaning in resources in a way conducive to be later decoded in an Agora-like [[context]].

 If you are reading this book, you probably know Agora Protocol even before reading about it; it is meant to reflect and build on existing practices in the personal knowledge management space, like: